Growing a hosta plant indoors can be a challenge, but they’re perennials that you can grow and keep healthy with the correct soil and environment.

 Yes.
-With the proper care and environment, a hosta can create a beautiful, lush, and large houseplant that is easy to maintain.
+With the proper care and environment, you can create a beautiful, lush, and large houseplant that is easy to maintain.
 They don’t need direct light, they’re not picky about humidity and temperatures, and they can grow well in containers.

-Since hostas are perennials, they can come back bigger and better year after year with proper care.
+Since these plants are perennials, they can come back bigger and better year after year with proper care.
 It’s not unheard of for hostas to live for over 30 years, especially if they get partial shade, enough water, and indirect sunlight.

 Yes.
-All parts of hostas are poisonous to cats and dogs .
+All parts of a hosta are poisonous to cats and dogs .
 If you have indoor pets and indoor hostas, make sure they’re in an area where your pets can’t get to them and accidentally eat them.
 They can cause vomiting and diarrhea if your pet ingests them.

 Yes.
 Many species of hostas flower in mid to late summer.
 The blooms may or may not have a scent, and they come in a large range of colors, from classic white to royal purple.
 You can remove the blooms without hurting the plant.

-If you notice your hostas aren’t as large as you think they should be, a lack of moisture is usually the primary culprit.
+If you notice your plants aren’t as full and lush as you think they should be, a lack of moisture is usually the primary culprit.
 Try watering your hostas a little more and see if they grow bigger.
 If they don’t, give them a boost of fertilizer.